usc-ctin583/usc-ctin583.github.io/docs/courseinfo.md

 ## 📚 Assignments

 ### 🥼 Labs
-There will be weekly lab assignments that will be completed with your lab partner.
+There will be weekly lab assignments that consists of homework assignments including readings, videos, and computer set-up instructionsthat will be completed individually or with a lab partner.
 These assignments will help inform your two projects later on down the line.

-### 🔖 Discussions
-Discussions are individual homework assignments including readings, videos, and computer set-up instructions.

 ### ⭐️ Project 1
-The first project will be a 3D Unity game designed by you and your project partner!
+The first project will be an individual individual project to create a 3D Unity game

 ### ⭐️ Project 2
 The final project can be an individual or paired project in which you work on developing a game of your choice.